 How Much NJ Maternity Leave Pays

-Two laws determine how much maternity leave pay a new parent who works in New Jersey might receive.
-The weekly benefit amount can range from $170 on up to $881, depending on income range, and eligibility.
+Two laws determine how much maternity leave pay a new parent who works in New Jersey might receive in 2023.
+The weekly benefit amount can range from $0 up to $993, depending on income range, and eligibility.

-For starters, only parents who pay into the system qualify.
-Therefore, your benefit level could by zero or something completely different if you fall into any of these categories.
+For starters, only parents who pay into the system qualify for NJ maternity leave payments.
+Therefore, your benefit level could be zero.
+A personal loan could help cover expenses during your unpaid time off if you fall into any of these categories.

 - Federal government employees

 - Self-employed or 1099 contractors

 - Residents who commute to work in other states